Bicycles by Design, The Tandem Shop, and Tandem Experience – Covid update

 - Offering servicing and repair priority to key workers, such as NHS staff and food delivery riders.

 - Providing offers and discounts to key workers, which may or may not include free servicing.

 Messages for customers and those looking to cycle

 It is important that customers are aware of the measures you are putting in place so that they can follow them.

 - Inform your customers of updates and the measures in place.
 You should contact your customers, either via email or through your social media channels, of the measure you have in place regarding social distancing.
 It is also worth updating them on opening times if these are different from usual.

 - Put up signage in key places.
 If you put in place any measures that prevent people from just walking in, as suggested above, then it’s a good idea to put a poster on the front door making customers aware of this.
 It’s also recommended to put up signage in-store to remind people of social distancing, i.e. staying 2m apart.
 Posters you can print off can be found here and here.

 Customers looking to use their bikes during this period should be responsible.

 - Encourage customers to cycle responsibly.
-This includes only cycling when travelling to and from work, to shop for necessities or to exercise once a day.
+This includes only cycling when traveling to and from work, shopping for necessities, or exercising once a day.

 - Remind customers not to cycle in groups.
 Everyone should be avoiding social gatherings, and this includes group rides.
 If using cycling to exercise this should be done alone.
 If choosing to ride with those you live with, then a 2m distance should be kept between each other as a minimum.